-This tour is what we consider the real journey through our magnificent country.
+Intrepid travellers explore the world's most amazing places - discovering real people, real cultures and having incredible real life experiences along the way.
 It takes you to the hidden treasures and allow you to spend time with the local people of this country.
 You see all highlights while travelling with your private host and get to know the best there is to see.
-You staying in remote smaller areas to be able to fully enjoy our local warm hospitality.
-You get opportunities to get close to our wildlife, while anticipating in some fun adventure activities.

 Scenic Highlights Tours

 All tours are private, depart daily, and can be customized to suit individual interests and schedules.
 Please contact us at email@example.com or 0064-21-890611 for more information about our luxury New Zealand tours.
 Our Vehicles Travel Guide Profiles

 Day 1: Auckland (many flights arrive early morning) - Waipoua Forest-Hokianga Harbour (Footprint to Kauri Trees) driving distance 3h